-Budgeted cost: £14,993
+Budgeted cost: £12,781

-Activity Evidence that supports this approach Challenge number(s) addressed Time to make a difference and leadership to To be effective and ensure best impact on pupils 1,2,3,4,5,6,7 monitor effectiveness Senior Leaders need time to: enectiveness Monitor provision, interventions, Quality First Teaching and effectiveness at a pupil level.
+Activity Evidence that supports this approach Challenge number(s) addressed Time to make a difference and leadership to To be effective and ensure best impact on pupils 1,2,3,4,5,6,7 monitor effectiveness Senior Leaders need time to: Monitor provision, interventions, Quality First Teaching and effectiveness at a pupil level.
 Review data and other outputs and help guide on-going provision.
 Staff need time to: Meet the children, form strong and trusting relationships to be fully supportive of their needs.
 To complete relevant paperwork and assessments to ensure that the personalised support is effective and tracked.
-Curriculum development Developing the BIS curriculum to ensure clear progression of skills and key knowledge through EY into KS1 and into KS2.
+Curriculum development Developing the BIS curriculum to ensure clear progression of skills and key knowledge through EY into KS1 and in readiness for KS2.
 1,2,3,6,7 Providing all pupils with an interesting, relevant, rich and broad curriculum to engage them and spark interest.
 Staff meeting time and staff cover to review and implement changes as the curriculum develops term on term and year on year to meet the learners' needs.
 (EEF Early Years Interventions/Outdoor adventure learning/Phonics) Staff CPD High quality staff CPD is essential to follow EEF principles.
 This is followed up during Staff meetings and INSET.
-1,2,3,4,5,6,7 This includes but is not exhaustive: Subject Leadership development, Senior Leader development courses and in school CPD (subject specific) For all staff to lead effectively they are released once a term to fulfil the role as a subject leader (EEF Meta cognition and self-regulation/ Phonics/Reading comprehension strategies) Ensuring classrooms and outside learning areas match the curriculum and provide places for children to explore, work independently and develop a passion for learning.
-Purchasing a new school set of phonics phase books (Big Cat), enhancing our current books aimed at reading for pleasure and purchasing electronic phonic subscription for each child in school (Reading Eggs) Recognising the importance of developing early phonics skills to ensure children become confident readers with a passion for books.
+1,2,3,4,5,6,7 This includes but is not exhaustive: Subject Leadership development, Senior Leader development courses and in school CPD (subject specific) For all staff to lead effectively they are released once a term to fulfil the role as a subject leader (EEF Meta cognition and self-regulation/ Phonics/Reading comprehension strategies) Ensuring classrooms and outside learning areas match the curriculum and provide places for Purchasing further sets of phonics phase books (Big Cat), enhancing our current books aimed at reading for pleasure and purchasing electronic phonic subscription for each child in school (Reading Eggs) 1,2,6,7 children to explore, work independently and develop a passion for learning.
+Recognising the importance of developing early phonics skills to ensure children become confident readers with a passion for books.
 Linked to DFE guidance on systematic synthetic phonic schemes.
-Further development of reading areas to stimulate the passion for reading and make 1,2,6,7 reading special.
+Further development of designated reading areas within school to stimulate the passion for reading and make reading special.
 (EEF Early Years Interventions/Phonics/Reading comprehension strategies)